Deep generative modelling of canonical ensemble with differentiable thermal properties

-Next, we use an explicit density model as the variational $q_{\theta}$, and convert Eq.~(\ref{eq:optimBoltzmann}) into a similar form as Eq.~(\ref{eq:KLD}), so that we can perform deep-learning training.
-As explicit density models are normalized distributions, the normalization is naturally met.
-The summation over $\{\bm{x}\}$ becomes an estimation over $q_{\theta}$.
-And this minimum is also the minimum of an integration of the free energy.
-We further turn this integration into an estimation over an equal-probability distribution of $\beta$.
+Having temperature as an input parameter, the VaTD models can be used as the variational $q_{\theta}(\bm{x}, \beta)$. \changeT{This allows Eq.~(\ref{eq:optimBoltzmann}) to be formulated in a form that resembles Eq.~(\ref{eq:KLD}), enabling straightforward deep-learning training.}

+As tractable density models, VaTD models are naturally normalized.
+We then turn the summation into estimation, and the minimum at each $\beta$ into the minimum of an estimation over uniformly distributed $\beta$.
 Thus, the following loss function is equivalent to the free energy minimization in Eq.~(\ref{eq:optimBoltzmann}):

-One can perform the stochastic gradient descent (SGD) \cite{SGD1, SGD2} to optimize it.
+The stochastic gradient descent (SGD) \cite{SGD1, SGD2} can be performed to optimize it.
 Gradients can be obtained from the computational graph and automatic differentiation, which are widely used in deep learning \cite{autodiff}.
-After training, we obtain $q_{\theta}$ as a variational approximation of the Boltzmann distribution with differentiable temperature dependence.
+As ensured in Eq.~(\ref{eq:optimBoltzmann}), optimizing this loss drives the model toward the unbiased Boltzmann distribution.
+Hence, after training, the model can accurately learn the actual Boltzmann distribution along with its temperature dependence.

-Compared to Eq.~(\ref{eq:KLD}), this variational temperature-differentiable (VaTD) loss function is an integration of the reverse KLD over a continuous temperature range.
-Using the reverse KLD as loss, this training doesn't require any dataset, because the sample $\mathbf{x}$ is drawn from a direct-sample generative model $q_{\theta}$.
-Another benefit is that one gets a temperature-differentiable estimate of the free energy: $\log\bar{\mathcal{Z}}(\beta)$, so its derivatives with respect to temperature, e.g., the mean energy in Eq.~(\ref{eq:diffmeanEandCV}) and heat capacity in Eq.~(\ref{eq:diffmeanEandCV}), can be readily calculated using automatic differentiation.
-Other thermodynamic quantities, e.g., the magnetization, can be also estimated by computing the statistical averages of directly sampled batches, and they are also functions of differentiable temperature.
+\changeT{Besides its thermodynamic origin, this loss function also represents an integration of the reverse KLD from Eq.~(\ref{eq:KLD}) over a continuous temperature range.} Consequently, this training doesn't require any dataset, as the sample is drawn from a generative model by direct sampling.
+Another benefit is that one gets a temperature-differentiable estimate of the free energy, $\log\bar{\mathcal{Z}}(\beta)$.
+So, its derivatives with respect to temperature, \eg, the mean energy and heat capacity in Eq.~(\ref{eq:diffmeanEandCV}), can be readily calculated using automatic differentiation.